iahsanujunda/jund-clothing/README.md

 ## License

-This project is licensed under the MIT License - see the [License](./LICENSE) file for details
+This project is licensed under the GNU License - see the [License](./LICENSE) file for details.